-- the increase in appeals is in the context of an 11% increase in GCSE and A level entries
+- The increase in appeals is in the context of an overall increase of less than 0.1% increase in GCSE and A level entries.

-- 96% of all appeals were completed within the target timeline of 50 working days, from the initial receipt of the appeal
+- More than 99% of all stage 1 appeals were completed within the target timeline of 50 working days, from the initial receipt of the appeal.

 Ofqual is running a rolling series of online surveys to make sure its statistical releases meet your needs.